neelsmith/greek101/docs/cblschedule/project/index.md

 ---

-# Project schedule
+# CBL project schedule

-You will develop a fall-semester project with three phrases of review.
+As part of your CBL work, you will develop a fall-semester project.
+You are encouraged to work in small groups, and to develop a proposal of your own design.
+(You will have the option of working in a small group on one of two default project options if you prefer.)

+Your project wil be evaluated in three review phases.
 Each review is worth two points: one for submission on time, and one for satisfactory completion.
 Successfully completing each phase allows you to continue to the next phase.
 The review phases are:

 1. Project proposal
 2. Completed draft or rehearsal